For Brexiteers the point is to win, everybody else can go hang

 Brexit reminds me of both my old Etonian friend and school debates.
 The rhetorical trick most often used is to state something that is obviously true in response to your opponents’ argument and then to stare triumphantly at either the camera or the other side of the debating chamber.
 That true statement will have little logical connection to what went before: a non sequitur.

-A typical Brexiteer response to these concerns is to say, ‘but we survived rationing in World War 2’.
-The word ‘rationing’ conveys a kind of superficial connection with a shortage of important drugs (or, indeed anything else).
-And the the word ‘survived’ has a warm, slightly fuzzy feel to it: it encourages the feeling that everything will be OK.
+A typical Brexiteer response to these concerns is to say, “but we survived rationing in World War 2”.
+The word “rationing” conveys a kind of superficial connection with a shortage of important drugs (or, indeed anything else).
+And the the word “survived” has a warm, slightly fuzzy feel to it: it encourages the feeling that everything will be okay.

 Development